CAN Structure & Leadership

 CAN's Board of Directors is made up of CAN cluster leaders and other faith leaders dedicated to CAN's mission. :

-Rev. Alexis Kassim, Dir. of Racial Equity Initiatives, Interfaith America
+• Rev. Alexis Vaughan, Dir. of Racial Equity Initiatives, Interfaith America